CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/experience.md

 - The selected preference is shown with a selected state and `aria-pressed`; the control remains keyboard accessible on desktop and mobile.
 - System follows the browser or operating-system `prefers-color-scheme` setting while selected.
 Manual preferences are not overridden by OS changes.
 - Theme changes apply immediately without a page refresh and remain functional when the backend is unavailable.

+## Runtime settings

+- Settings is available from the existing navigation footer gear and remains keyboard accessible on desktop and mobile.
+- The page uses explicit loading, load-error, dirty, validation, saving, resetting, success, and failure states.
+- Save is disabled until a valid change exists and sends only changed fields.
+- Reset asks the backend for authoritative defaults rather than calculating a second frontend copy of them.
+- Help text explains that seed, polling interval, and inference timeout changes apply to new work; active jobs and generations retain their starting values.

 ## Contextual Guidance